menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Wortham - Streetman has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Wortham - Streetman has few renters and college students.
 But the biggest reason it is quieter in Wortham - Streetman than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Wortham - Streetman may be for you.

-Wortham - Streetman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Wortham - Streetman does not have a public transit system used by locals to get to and from work.

 Demographics

-The percentage of adults in Wortham - Streetman who are college-educated is close to the national average for all communities of 21.84%: 19.09% of the adults in Wortham - Streetman have a bachelor's degree or advanced degree.
+The education level of Wortham - Streetman citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.09% of adults 25 and older in Wortham - Streetman have a college degree.

 The per capita income in Wortham - Streetman in 2018 was $26,602, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $106,408 for a family of four.
 However, Wortham - Streetman contains both very wealthy and poor people as well.